chromaui/chromatic-docs/github-actions.md

 jobs:
   chromatic-deployment:
     steps:
-        # 👇 Adds Chromatic as a step in the workflow
+        #👇Adds Chromatic as a step in the workflow
       - name: Deploy to Chromatic
         uses: chromaui/action@v1
-        # options required to the GitHub chromatic action
+        # Options required to the GitHub chromatic action
         with:
-          # Chromatic project token, refer to the manage page to obtain it.
           token: {% raw %}${{ secrets.GITHUB_TOKEN }}{% endraw %}
+          #👇Chromatic projectToken, refer to the manage page to obtain it.
           projectToken: {% raw %}${{ secrets.CHROMATIC_PROJECT_TOKEN }}{% endraw %}
-          exitZeroOnChanges: true # 👈  exitZeroOnChanges option to prevent the workflow from failing
+          exitZeroOnChanges: true # 👈 Option to prevent the workflow from failing
 ```

 <div class="aside">